frnrbt/ondorse-home/privacy-policy.md

 *   If you make a request, we have one month to respond to you.
 If you would like to exercise any of these rights, please contact us at our email: dpo@ondorse.co

-9- Applicable law and jurisdiction
+###### Applicable Law and Jurisdiction

+[www.ondorse.co](http://www.ondorse.co) is subject to French law.
+Exclusive jurisdiction is granted to the competent courts of Paris.